 Gill and I own a lot of gear (Oh alright I own a lot of gear) and sometimes you have multiple options from which to choose.
 Your goal may not be to become an ultralight hiker but knowing the weights of all your gear, including your fully loaded pack, will make you think about what you carry.
 These days digital kitchen scales are very common and relatively inexpensive.
 Invest in a set.

-We recommend that your total pack weight shouldn’t weight any more than 20% of your body weight except in certain situations such as when you need to carry large amounts of water.
+Traditionally the maximum pack weight that you were recommended to carry was 25% of your body weight We think that’s still to much recommend that your total pack weight shouldn’t weight any more than 20% of your body weight except in certain situations such as when you need to carry large amounts of water.

 Twin Scales.
 Maybe I should be Santa/ I’m checking each item twice!